top of page

 3. lower fat content

-4. higher dietary content of prebiotics and colonic foods that promote a diversified gut microbiome
+4. higher dietary content of prebiotics and colonic foods that promote a diversified gut microbiome.

-Some of these benefits were demonstrate in a recent randomized control study published in Nature in 2017 – the BROAD study.
 The study modified the diets of obese and overweight patients and at least one of type 2 Diabetes, heart disease, high blood pressure or high cholesterol.
 The patients were randomized to a whole food plant diet.
 The researchers measured weight and relevant biomarkers at baseline, 6 and 12 months.
 The researchers concluded that the BROAD study;

 “led to significant improvements in BMI, cholesterol and other risk factors.
 To the best of our knowledge, this research has achieved greater weight loss at 6 and 12 months than any other trial that does not limit energy intake or mandate regular exercise.”